Easy to Difficult Bible Trivia Quiz

 Please provide the most accurate definition of an atheist.

-b.
-Such an individual is someone who is a devil worshipper.
+a.
+Such an individual is a devil worshipper.

 c.
-An atheist is a person who despises attending church.
+An atheist is a person who sets fire to churches.

-An atheist is a person who does not believe in the existence of God.
+An atheist is a person who does not believe in the existence of any God.

 Atheists will never enter heaven because the first step to getting there is to believe in God.